remarvin/simple-calendar/README.md

 Version: `1.0.0`

 ## Demo
-Download the repository and view index.html to see an example.
+See the [demo page](http://www.ripleymarvin.com/demo-simple-calendar), or download the repository and view index.html for an example.

 ## Install
 Download the simple-calendar JavaScript file in the `dist` folder and include